TwilioQuest/twilioquest-extension-template/README.md

 cd your-repo-name
 ```

-Creating a TwilioQuest extension will probably (though not necessarily) require that you have [Node.js and npm](https://nodejs.org/en/download/) installed.
-Once you have installed Node.js, you can install the template extensions dependencies with:
+Creating a TwilioQuest extension will require that you have [Node.js and npm](https://nodejs.org/en/download/) installed.
+Once you have installed Node.js, you can install the template extension's dependencies with:

 ```bash
 npm install